manyducksco/borf/packages/browser/README.md

 This is the front-end (browser) component of [Borf](https://www.borfjs.com).
 It handles [routing](#routing), components (two types; [views](#views) and [stores](#stores)) and [data binding](#state), all out of the box, aiming to cover the common needs of modern web apps while striking a balance between features and size.

+## About this README

+### Terms

+- User: the end user of the app.
+- Author: the programmer who uses Borf to create an app; you.
+- Framework: the Borf framework itself.
+- Observable: an instance of Readable or Writable.
+- Component: a view or store function.
+  - View: a function that takes a component context and returns Markup or null.
+  - Store: a function that takes a component context and returns a plain object.
+- Markup: DOM templates created with the `m` function, a view helper, or an element function.

 ## Installation

 ### NPM